freeCodeCamp/freeCodeCamp/curriculum/challenges/english/07-scientific-computing-with-python/python-for-everybody/networking-using-urllib-in-python.md

 ## --text--

-What will the output of the following code be like?:

 ```python
 import urllib.request
 fhand = urllib.request.urlopen('http://data.pr4e.org/romeo.txt')
 for line in fhand:
     print(line.decode().strip())
 ```

+What will the output of the preceding code be like?:

 ## --answers--